A revolution is taking place in North and East Syria

-Often seen as the cradle of civilisation, the ‘land between two rivers’ covers parts of modern day Syria, Turkey and Iraq.
+The cradle of civilisation, Mesopotamia - the ‘land between two rivers’ - covers parts of modern day Syria, Turkey and Iraq.
 It's an older name for the region which predates nation states.
 This website focuses of the regions now in Turkey and Syria.

 SEARCH THE MAP